eldonaldo/go-project-template/README.md

 # Project Setup

-TBD
-_cmd_: Contains the apps binaries
+* _cmd_: Contains the apps binaries
-_core_: The app's core functionality resides here (such as database handling, migrations etc.)
+* _core_: The app's core functionality resides here (such as database handling, migrations etc.)
-_scripts_: Automation scripts.
+* _scripts_: Automation scripts.
 There is a script to bootstrap a new migration and another to downgrade an already applied migration.
-_server_: Handles the HTTP server setup
+* _server_: Handles the HTTP server setup
-_user_: A user module
+* _user_: A user module

 ## Libraries Used